 - Preference given to candidates in underrepresented domains within RDA

 - Preference to candidates that have not already previously received RDA funding

-The RDA Europe Ambassador programme will offer up to six grants of maximum €7000 each to support work time, travel, and other direct costs.
+The RDA Europe Ambassadors programme will offer up to six grants of maximum €7000 each to support work time, travel, and other direct costs.

 Ambassador grant recipients will be contracted with the University of Göttingen.
 Before applying for a grant, we recommend that you make contact with management at your institution to discuss any requirements or constraints for receiving external funding.
 In case of questions related to financial aspects of the Ambassador grants, please contact Katharina Mueller (firstname.lastname@example.org).

 What costs can be covered?

 - Working hours as recorded in timesheets.
 For independent consultants or other persons not receiving a salary, rates will be calculated according to the EC rules for unit costs.